TZDSGeek/Home_Sales/README.md

 ## Module 22 Home Sales Pyspark Challenge

 I was able to complete the majority of this assignment by mainly referencing the course material taught in this module.
-On rare occasions, I referred to stack overflow for minor troubleshooting.
+I also referred to stack overflow for minor troubleshooting.

 ## References ##
 U of U Data Analytics Boot Camp Module 22,